-When measuring power directly there are several points where it is possible to do the measurement.
+When measuring power directly there are several points where it is possible to make the measurement.
 Stages does it on the left crank.
-Actually Stages is a "pod" that is added to a standard crank like the one you already have on your bike, but this installation can not be done at home but must be done at the factory.
-Instead of sending your crank to do the installation, you buy a crank (with the power meter already installed) that you will replace with the one you have right now installed on the bike.
-It is therefore important to check compatibility with your current crankset, both in model and length of it.
+Stages is actually a "pod" that is added to a standard crank like the one you already have on your bike, but this installation cannot be done at home, it must be done at the factory.
+Instead of sending your crank in for installation, you buy a crank (with the power meter already installed) that you will replace with the one you have on your bike right now.
+It is therefore important to check the compatibility with your current crankset, both in model and length.

 Until recently Stages was only available for aluminium models, but recently carbon fibre crankpins have also been added to your catalogueso there is a lot of variety to choose from.

 In my case the crank I received for the test is a 175mm Ultegra 6800.
 But as I say, the type of crank you use is indifferent, because what the Stages pod does is measure the deformation that occurs in it when you apply force while pedaling.
 So between a Dura-Ace crank and an Ultegra crank the only difference is the crank itself, since the power measurement is done with the same device.
 Therefore, the price difference between models is not in the quality of the potentiometer, but the price of the crank that accompanies it.